tlong314/fermat.py/README.md

 # fermat.py

-A small Python script based on mathematical work of Pierre de Fermat
+A small Python script based on mathematical work of Pierre de Fermat.

-## How to Test
+## How to Use

-Move to the directory where you have downloaded/cloned/etc. these scripts, and type the following command into your CLI to run the basic unit test:
+Downloaded or clone these scripts, change your directory to that location.
+Then type the following command into your CLI to run the basic unit test:

 ```python
 python test.py